We found 4 orthopedic surgeons who accept Health Care Value Management near Providence, RI.

 Clinical interests: Tendonitis, Tendon Ruptures, Foot Surgery, Hammer Toe, Neuromuscular Disorders, Fractures, Ankle ...
 (Read more)

-Dr. Howard Hirsch specializes in adult orthopedic reconstructive surgery.
-Dr. Hirsch's patients gave him an average rating of 4.5 out of 5 stars.
-His areas of expertise consist of hip replacement and knee replacement.
-He takes Blue Cross/Blue Shield, Coventry, and First Health, as well as other insurance carriers.
-After completing medical school at Brown University, Alpert Medical School and Boston University School of Medicine, he performed his residency at the University of Oklahoma Health Sciences Center and a hospital affiliated with the University of California.
-In addition to English, Dr. Hirsch (or staff) speaks Spanish, French, and Portuguese.
+Dr. Howard Hirsch's specialty is adult orthopedic reconstructive surgery.
+His average rating from his patients is 4.5 stars out of 5.
+These areas are among his clinical interests: hip replacement and knee replacement.
+Blue Cross/Blue Shield, Coventry, and First Health are among the insurance carriers that Dr. Hirsch accepts.
+He attended medical school at Brown University, Alpert Medical School and Boston University School of Medicine.
+For his residency, Dr. Hirsch trained at the University of Oklahoma Health Sciences Center and a hospital affiliated with the University of California.
+Dr. Hirsch (or staff) is conversant in Spanish, French, and Portuguese.
 He also offers interpreting services for his patients.
-He is professionally affiliated with The Miriam Hospital, Rhode Island Hospital, and Roger Williams Medical Center (RWMC).
-Dr. Hirsch is open to new patients.
+Dr. Hirsch is professionally affiliated with The Miriam Hospital, Rhode Island Hospital, and Roger Williams Medical Center (RWMC).
+He welcomes new patients.

 Clinical interests: Reconstructive Surgery, Hip Replacement, Knee Replacement, Replacement Arthroplasty

-Dr. Richard Terek is a specialist in surgical oncology (cancer surgery) and orthopedics/orthopedic surgery.
-He works in Providence, RI and East Greenwich, RI.
-His areas of expertise include the following: hip replacement and knee replacement.
-Dr. Terek is professionally affiliated with The Miriam Hospital, Rhode Island Hospital, and Providence VA Medical Center.
-He obtained his medical school training at the University of Chicago, Pritzker School of Medicine and performed his residency at a hospital affiliated with Loyola University.
-Patient reviews placed him at an average of 2.5 stars out of 5.
-He takes several insurance carriers, including Coventry, First Health, and Cigna.
-Dr. Terek's distinctions include: American Cancer Society; Clinical Oncology Fellowship; and AOA Austrian/Swiss/German Traveling Fellow.
-New patients are welcome to contact Dr. Terek's office for an appointment.
+Dr. Richard Terek's specialties are surgical oncology (cancer surgery) and orthopedics/orthopedic surgery.
+He practices in Providence, RI and East Greenwich, RI.
+Areas of expertise for Dr. Terek include hip replacement and knee replacement.
+His hospital/clinic affiliations include The Miriam Hospital, Rhode Island Hospital, and Providence VA Medical Center.
+He attended the University of Chicago, Pritzker School of Medicine and subsequently trained at a hospital affiliated with Loyola University for residency.
+Dr. Terek is rated 2.5 stars out of 5 by his patients.
+He honors Coventry, First Health, Cigna, and more.
+His distinctions include: American Cancer Society; Clinical Oncology Fellowship; and AOA Austrian/Swiss/German Traveling Fellow.
+He is accepting new patients.

 Clinical interests: Reconstructive Surgery, Musculoskeletal Problems, Hip Replacement, Knee Replacement, Cancer